agentmodels/agentmodels.org/chapters/5a-time-inconsistency.md

 ### Implementing the hyperbolic discounter
+TODO: implement exponential discounting and show that naive/soph doesn't make a difference and agent never does the Naive path.

 As with the MDP and POMDP agents, our WebPPL implementation directly translates the mathematical formulation of Naive and Sophisticated hyperbolic discounting.
 The variable names correspond as follows:

 - The function $$\delta$$ is named `discountFunction`